Reimagining peace and transition processes amid changing conflict landscapes

 Our core research countries are Iraq, Somalia, South Sudan, Sudan, Syria, and Yemen.
 These countries exemplify fragment state dynamics and require new frameworks for approaching transition processes.

-We also work in a number of countries for ‘praxis’ (practice-based) comparative research, where research will be focused on active peace and transition support to in-time issues.
-These include Afghanistan, Ethiopia/Ogaden, and Myanmar.
+We also work in a number of countries for ‘praxis’ (practice-based) comparative research, where research is focused on active peace and transition support to in-time issues.
+These include Afghanistan, Ethiopia/Ogaden, Myanmar, and Ukraine.

 PeaceRep is funded by UK Aid from the Foreign, Commonwealth and Development Office (FCDO), UK.